pwalsh/openbudgets/docs/guide/management/testing.rst

 https://github.com/django/django

 Django comes with its own test framework.
 There is extensive documentation for this on the Django site.
-Please get very familiar with the docs if you will be contributing code to Open Budget:
+Please get very familiar with the docs if you will be contributing code to Open Budgets:

 https://docs.djangoproject.com/en/1.5/topics/testing/